Investing

 Exchange-Traded Funds (ETFs)

-ETFs are the single best investment vehicle for most South Africans.
-An ETF tracks an index — a basket of stocks — so you get instant diversification without having to pick individual stocks.
+I'll say it plainly: ETFs are the single best investment vehicle for most South Africans.
+An ETF tracks an index — basically a basket of stocks — so you get instant diversification without having to pick individual winners.

 Top ETFs for SA investors: